flame-engine/flame/doc/input.md

 ```
 You can also check a more complete example [here](/doc/examples/gestures).

-## Tapable components
+## Tapable and Dragable components

+A component can extend the `Tapable` and/or the `Dragable` mixins to handle taps and drags on the component.

+All overridden methods return a boolean to control if the event should be passed down further along to components underneath it.
+So say that you only want your top visible component to receive a tap and not the ones underneath it, then your `onTapDown`,  `onTapUp` and `onTapCancel` implementations should return `false`, if you want the event to go through more of the components underneath then you should return `true`.

+The same applies if your component has children, then the event is first sent to the leaves in the children tree and then passed further down until a method returns `false`.

+### Tapable components

-Flame also offers a simple helper to make it easier to handle tap events on `PositionComponent`.
-By adding the `HasTapableComponents` mixin to your game, and using the mixin `Tapable` on your components can override the following methods, enabling easy to use tap events on yours components.
+Flame also offers a simple helper to make it easier to handle tap events on `PositionComponent` (and `BaseComponent`).
+By adding the `HasTapableComponents` mixin to your game, and using the mixin `Tapable` on your components can override the following methods, enabling easy to use tap events on your components.

 ```dart
   void onTapCancel() {}